New Client Intake

 To be informed of your rights: By law, you must be informed of all of your rights when receiving services from Bluestone Psychotherapy.
 You also have the right to:

 To know what is expected of you: You must be told about any rules you need to follow.
 This information should be shared with you when you begin receiving services.
 If you do not receive this information, ask someone you trust to help you obtain this information.
+Please be advised that appointment cancellations must be made at least 24 hours in advance to avoid being charged a fee of $45.00.

 To live as independently as possible: It is your right to receive care in your community in the least restrictive environment suitable to your individual needs.